JamesYL/uoft-schema/README.md

 - Anything related to the data is under [./data](./data).
 The includes scripts for parsing data gathered by UofT's API.
 - [./data/data_gen.ts](./data/data_gen.ts) is the entry file that gets called when this command gets ran.
 Subsequent script files are called through this file.

-- Not everything can be automated.
-Manual parsing of the data is still necessary.
+`npm run start`

+- Some data needs to be manually parsed due to the complexity of the format.
+This command starts up a frontend that provides an easy way to parse the data.

 `npm run access`